guildai/_guild-python-legacy/README.md

 The initial Guild Python build will take some time as Bazel will download serveral dependencies, including TensorBoard.
-Subsequent build should run much faster.
+Subsequent builds will run faster.

-If Guild Python builds successfully, run the `check` command with all
+If Guild Python builds successfully, run the `check` command with
 tests:

-    $ bazel-bin/guild/guild check --all-tests
+    $ bazel-bin/guild/guild check --tests

 You may alternatively run `make check`.

 Note that tests are now a part of the Guild Python binary and will be available to run for end-users.

-<div id="building-lite"></div>

-### Lite build (does NOT include Guild View)

-Build using Bazel:

-    $ cd guild-python
-    $ bazel build guild:guild-lite

-You may alternatively simply run `make lite`.

-If Guild Python lite builds successfully, run the `check` command with all tests:

-    $ bazel-bin/guild/guild-lite check --all-tests

 ## Installing from a build